jonasyr/sonarqube-issues-export-to-excel/README.md

-# SonarQube to Excel Export
+# SonarQube Issues Export

-This Python script fetches issues from a SonarQube project and exports them to an Excel file.
-It uses the SonarQube REST API and handles pagination and date ranges to ensure all issues are retrieved.
+This Python script fetches issues from a SonarQube project and exports them to CSV or Excel format.
+It uses the SonarQube REST API and handles pagination, date ranges, and chunked writing to efficiently retrieve and export large numbers of issues.

+**Compatible with both local SonarQube instances (localhost:9000) and SonarCloud.**

 ## Prerequisites